tytydraco/yessleep/out/Im_a_barista_that_serves_the_supernatural_I_think_my_coworker_is_a_goblin.md

 Barrow arrived, followed by Em.
 We went to the door, waiting for Jonathan.
 With seconds to spare, an old minivan turned into the parking lot at far too high a speed.
 The car almost tipped over, then missed a parking spot to hit a "handicap" sign hard enough to bend it.
 I was expecting a person to climb out, but I was unpleasantly surprised.

 I am not sure if they were just called this thing Jonathan or if this was an early customer.
 It approached us at the door just as Selene was pushing it open.
 I let it pass, then followed Barrow and Em inside.
-Once in the lobby, Barrow gestured at the thing.
+Once in the lobby, Selene gestured at the thing.

 "New Guy, Johnny.
-JJohnny, New Guy."
+Johnny, New Guy."

 That wasn't my name, but I didn't much care.
 "H-hey..."
 I offered awkwardly, denying the hand that he stretched out.